 Left: Parzival (or Perceval) at the Grail Castle, by A. Spiess

 Just then two other boys appeared, and in their hands they held candlesticks

 of the finest gold inlaid with black enamel ...
-A girl who came in with the boys, fair and comely and beautifully adorned, was
+A girl who came in with the boys, fair and comely and beautifully adorned, was holding a Grail between her hands.
+When she entered holding the Grail, so brilliant a light appeared that the candles lost

-candles lost their brightness like the stars or the moon when the sun rises.
-After her came another girl, holding a silver trencher.
-The Grail, which went ahead, was made of fine, pure gold; and in it were set precious stones of many kinds, the richest and most precious in the earth or the sea: those
+which went ahead, was made of fine, pure gold; and in it were set precious stones of many kinds, the richest and most precious in the earth or the sea: those

 in the Grail surpassed all other jewels, without a doubt.
 They passed before the bed as the lance had done

 gain, Perceval wanted to ask for an explanation, but he

-and into the next chamber.
+into the next chamber.

 But he held his tongue more than he should have done, for as each dish was served

 he saw the Grail pass before him, right before his eyes, and he did not know who was served from it and he longed to know.
 After the meal,

 Perceval's host wished him good night and four squires carried him out on his bed.
 The lad was shown to a bed for the night.
 When

 he awoke the next morning, the castle appeared to be deserted.